 "I’ve never really told my family about my passion for travel as I don’t think they would understand.
 My parents still see me as a little girl, not as a grown woman."

-Each country I’ve been to has taught me something new about myself.
-I’ve experienced many different situations that showed me that I’m stronger than I ever knew and that I have the courage to stand up for myself and others.
+Each country I’ve been to taught me something new about myself.
+I’ve experienced many situations that showed me that I’m stronger than I ever knew and that I have the courage to stand up for myself and others.

-If I would have to make a list of countries that I like most, I couldn’t judge them by the cities I’ve visited but by the experiences and adventures I’ve had, and the lessons I’ve learned.
+If I would have to make a list of countries that I like most, I couldn’t judge them by the cities I’ve visited but by the experiences and adventures I’ve had and the lessons I’ve learned.
 I will share a few stories with you below as an example:

-Since I’ve started traveling, I get quite annoyed with some of the questions that my friends and co-workers ask me.
-Especially: Aren’t you afraid to travel on your own?
-And my answer is always: Why should I be afraid?”
+Since I’ve been travelling, I get quite annoyed with some of the questions that my friends and co-workers ask me, especially, “Are you not afraid to go on your own?”
+My answer is always: “Why should I be afraid?”

 While I’m writing this story, I realise for the first time that I am using the word “woman” when talking about myself.
-Since I’ve started traveling, I’ve developed so much and have changed from a girl into a woman.
-A woman who isn’t dreaming about things like shoes, bags, jewelry, men or marriage.
+Since I’ve started travelling, I’ve developed so much and have changed from a girl into a woman.
+A woman who isn’t dreaming about things like shoes, bags, jewellery, men or marriage.